Future Cinema Systems: Next Generation Art Technologies

 Future Cinema Systems

-To fully utilize these technical frameworks the Future Cinema Systems’ collaborators will develop three applications or demonstrators.
-The Future Experience of Archive will present novel paradigms, solutions and designs for navigating and experiencing large data sets of digital content, such as photographs, movies, paintings, sculptures, and animations.
-The Cultural Heritage Demonstrator will develop tools for rendering cultural heritage fully navigable and accessible in an embodied experience of place and space.
-The Performance demonstrator will facilitate the development of new forms performance art—music, opera, and theatre—by creating intelligent interaction between human and machine agents, and interactive public participation in real-time mixed reality immersive visualizations.
+To fully utilize these technical frameworks, the Future Cinema Systems’ collaborators will develop several applications or demonstrators.
+The first of these is the Future Experience of Archive.
+This project will present novel designs for browsing, navigating, and immersively experiencing data sets of digital content, such as photographs, movies, paintings, sculptures, and animations.
+The second, will develop tools for rendering cultural heritage, past and present, fully accessible and navigable in immersive space.
+The third, will facilitate the development of new forms of interactive art and interactive public participation in real-time mixed reality immersive visualizations.
+SCM faculty members RAY LC and Hector Rodriguez are creating interactive art for Future Cinema, along with several new media artist alumni from SCM’s programme.